What was Riverside?

 - Johnny Cash talking about performing in Potlatch, Idaho at the original Riverside

 From the 30's to the late 60's Riverside was the place to see and be seen.
 George Jones, Johnny Cash, Hank Thompson, Faron Young, Jimmy Dickens, Tex Ritter, Hank Snow, Jim Reeves and so many more performed on stage.
 Part bar, part dance hall, it also hosted roller skating, car racing & Native American gatherings.
-This and more were a part of what made Riverside a special place.
+These were merely a part of what made Riverside a special place.

 Stories are still told of those days.
 When the building was burned in the early 70's, it was the sad end to an era.